What is Asthma

 vary by state.
 Make sure you understand the laws.
 Make sure that your child knows

 when and how to use their inhaler.
-For the best asthma care for your child at school,
+For the best asthma care for your child at school:

 -

-condition, special needs, and asthma management plan.
+about your child's condition, special needs, and asthma management plan.
+Give them

 -